Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Yes, retiring in sunny Arizona is a good idea — especially if you’re looking to stay active and involved in a community.
 With an affordable cost of living, near-constant sunshine, and plenty of retirement communities to stay active in, there are a lot of great reasons to consider Arizona for your golden years.

-Q: What Is the Best Part of Arizona To Retire?
+Q: What Part of Arizona Is the Best To Retire In?

 A: